-This is a 6-week experience for people longing to cultivate their ecological self, embody their wholeness, and deepen their belonging to place and purpose as we intentionally meet this moment of intersecting ecological and social crises.
+This is a 6-week experience for people willing to be challenged to cultivate their ecological self, deepen their decolonial journey, and practice belonging to place and purpose as we intentionally meet this moment of intersecting ecological and social crises.

 Get Re-Membering: Poems of Earth and Soul.